D-Zyvec step-by-step tutorial

 - - Choose a sequence in the database (right)

-Don't forget to save by clicking on the save button below the vector from time to time (ideally after every crucial modification).Now we will learn how to move a feature.
+Don't forget to save by clicking on the save button below the plasmid from time to time (ideally after every crucial modification).Now we will learn how to move a feature.
 For this, hold your left click on the feature you want to move.
-You can drag it anywhere on the vector.
+You can drag it anywhere on the plasmid.
 When you release your click, your feature will drop between the two features that are highlighted in blue :

 If dropped in the middle of a cassette, the feature will go inside this cassette-unless locked.
 If dropped between two different cassettes, it will go inside the nearest open cassette, or between the two if both are locked (see below).